Chandramukhi: Cast

-Director P. Vasu, producer Ramkumar Ganesan and Raj Bahaddur make guest appearances in the song "Devuda Devuda".
+Director P. Vasu, producer Ramkumar Ganesan and Rajinikanth's friend Raj Bahaddur make guest appearances in the song "Devuda Devuda".

 Production

 Development

-During the success meet of Mannan (1992), Rajinikanth announced that he would act in Sivaji Productions' 50th film, which would eventually become Chandramukhi.
+During a success meet for Mannan (1992), Rajinikanth announced that he would act in Sivaji Productions' 50th film, which would eventually become Chandramukhi.
 In September 2004, Rajinikanth congratulated P. Vasu on the success of his Kannada film Apthamitra (2004) and was impressed with the film's screenplay.
 Vasu then requested to remake the film in Tamil with Rajinikanth, who in turn, called Ramkumar Ganesan and asked him to produce it under Ramkumar's banner, Sivaji Productions.

 Ramkumar telephoned Vasu, who was offering worship in a temple in Guruvayur at that time, informing him of Rajinikanth's wish to do Apthamitra in Tamil under his direction.
 Vasu reworked the script he wrote for Apthamitra to suit Rajinikanth's style of acting.
 The film dealt mainly with the concept of dissociative identity disorder, commonly known as "multiple personality disorder" (MPD) or "split personality disorder".
 Another film titled Anniyan (2005), which was released two months after Chandramukhi, was also based on the same disorder.

 Thota Tharani was the film's art director, and also designed the costumes.
 Regarding the designing of the Vettaiyapuram palace, he watched both Apthamitra and its source Malayalam film Manichitrathazhu (1993) to get the basic idea of the film's plot.
 Vasu wanted Tharani to make the sets more colourful and grand and did not want the realistic look of the original film.
-Tharani designed Chandramukhi's room and placed a corridor in it, which was quite different from the original and its Kannada remake.
+Tharani designed Chandramukhi's room and placed a corridor in it, which was noticeably different from the original and its Kannada remake.
 The corridor resembled those commonly seen in palaces in Kerala.
 Sidney Sladen did additional costume designing in the film.